ci-group/revolve2/docs/source/physical_robot_core_setup/index.rst

         * Hint: SSH is not enabled by default.
 The simplest way to enable it is using the :code:`raspi-config`.

     * If you want to SSH and don't know the IP of the RPi, you can use :code:`sudo nmap -sP <your ip>` on your machine to find all clients on your network.
+    * **For V2 robots:** You can establish a serial connection with the AUX input on the hat.
+To do so, connect the robohat with your device using a cable.
+Then use the following command to access the robohat: :code:`sudo screen <port to connect> 115200`.

+        * For linux users, the port is usually: :code:`/dev/ttyUSB0`.
+        * For mac users the port is usually: :code:`/dev/cu.usbserial`.

 ---------------------------
 Install Revolve2 on the RPi